 The former Newcastle Railway Station is an important state heritage listed building, and a significant component of the Revitalising Newcastle program.
 Following extensive community engagement, HCCDC undertook significant repairs, restoration and platform infil works to provide a new lease of life to the east end precinct.

 A spectacular launch event in 2018 marked the commencement of The Station's temporary activation - and the multipurpose space is now home to a range of events as well as hospitality, retail, wellness, art and innovation platforms.

-The former Civic Station precinct will be transformed into a vibrant public space in 2019.
+The former Civic Station precinct has been transformed into a vibrant public space.
 The precinct upgrades include renovations to the existing station building, greater pedestrian access between the city and the waterfront, as well as the creation of paved and green spaces in the surrounding parks.

 Museum Park (as it is now named), is a new pedestrian hub for people to access local businesses, the University of Newcastle, Honeysuckle and Newcastle Museum - all a few metres from the Civic light rail stop

 Market Street Lawn